 If you’re a smoker, then make sure to consume enough vitamin E!
-This vitamin has antioxidant properties which helps protect your cells against damage caused by UV rays, pollution and cigarette smoke.
+This vitamin has antioxidant properties which help protect your cells against damage caused by UV rays, pollution, and cigarette smoke.
 Vitamin E deficiency may result in nerve and muscle damage as well as vision problems.
-Since vitamin E also has anti-inflammatory, antiplatelet and vasodilatory properties, it is also referred to as a cardioprotective agent.
+Since vitamin E also has anti-inflammatory, antiplatelet, and vasodilatory properties, it is also referred to as a cardioprotective agent.

 Unlike vitamin D or vitamin A, excess vitamin E does not appear to be toxic.
 However, at the moment there is no absolute confidence in the safety of long-term intake of vitamin E in moderate and large doses.

 If you’re fond of seafood, then you may find yourself in luck!
 Most fish such as salmon, tuna fillet, and snapper fillet are rich in vitamin B6.
 Other meaty foods such as chicken breast, tofu, beef, and pork chops are also a great source of this vitamin.
 However, if you’re a vegetarian or vegan, it isn’t too hard for you to get your daily dose of vitamin B6!
 Having fruits such as banana, mango, pineapple, or avocado and vegetables such as potato or sweet potato on a daily basis can keep you well-nourished and help your body get a considerable amount of this vitamin.